nonentity

 Part of thesis: user testing

 As part of my research phase, I led a collaborative Gesture Workshop that invited peers to generate marks without relying on typical design tools or structured prompts.
-Watching how others adapted while struggling, improvising, or inventing new gestures—provided critical feedback on how users respond when common defaults are removed (here, a laptop).
 These observations directly informed my thesis, reinforcing the need for design systems that make space for uncertainty, personal interpretation, and user-driven authorship.

 Visual system